Frederick Jackson Turner: Early life and education

 Born in Portage, Wisconsin, the son of Andrew Jackson Turner and Mary Olivia Hanford Turner, Turner grew up in a middle-class family.
 His father was active in Republican politics, an investor in a railroad, and was a newspaper editor and publisher.
 His mother taught school.
-Turner was very much influenced by the writing of Ralph Waldo Emerson, a poet known for his emphasis on nature; so too was Turner influenced by scientists such as Charles Darwin, Herbert Spencer, and Julian Huxley, and the development of cartography.
+Turner was very much influenced by the writing of Ralph Waldo Emerson, a poet known for his emphasis on nature.
+Turner was also influenced by scientists such as Charles Darwin, Herbert Spencer, and Julian Huxley, and the development of cartography.
 In 1884, he graduated from the University of Wisconsin, which was later renamed the University of Wisconsin–Madison.
 While there, Turner was a member of the Phi Kappa Psi fraternity.
 He earned his PhD in history from Johns Hopkins University in Baltimore in 1890 with a thesis on the fur trade in Wisconsin, titled The Character and Influence of the Indian Trade in Wisconsin, under the academic supervision of Herbert Baxter Adams.

 Career

 Turner did not publish extensively; his influence came from tersely expressed interpretive theories in his articles, which influenced his hundreds of disciples.
 Two theories, in particular, were influential, the "Frontier Thesis" and the "Sectional Hypothesis".
 Although he published little, he had an encyclopedic knowledge of American history, earning a reputation by 1910 as one of the two or three most influential historians in the country.
 He proved adept at promoting his ideas and his students, for whom he obtained jobs in major universities, including Merle Curti and Marcus Lee Hansen.
 He circulated copies of his essays and lectures to important scholars and literary people, published extensively in magazines, recycled favorite material, attaining the largest possible audience for major concepts, and wielded considerable influence within the American Historical Association as an officer and advisor for The American Historical Review.
 His emphasis on the importance of the frontier in shaping American character influenced the interpretation found in thousands of scholarly histories.
 By the time Turner died in 1932, 60% of the major history departments in the U.S. were teaching courses in frontier history compatible with Turner's theories.